The Big O: Production and release

 The Big O premiered on October 13, 1999, on Wowow.
 When the production staff was informed the series would be shortened to 13 episodes, the writers decided to end it with a cliffhanger, hoping the next 13 episodes would be picked up.
 In April 2001, The Big O premiered on Cartoon Network's Toonami lineup.

 The series garnered positive fan response internationally that resulted in a second season co-produced by Cartoon Network and Sunrise.
 Season two premiered on Japan's Sun Television in January 2003, with the American premiere taking place seven months later as an Adult Swim exclusive.
 The second season would not be seen on Toonami until July 27, 2013, 10 years after it began airing on Adult Swim.

 The second season was scripted by Chiaki Konaka with input from the American producers.
-Cartoon Network raised two requests for the second season: more action and reveal the mystery in the first season, although Kazuyoshi Katayama admitted that he did not intend to reveal it, just to make an anthology of adventures setting in the universe.
+Cartoon Network raised two requests for the second season: more action and reveal the mystery in the first season, although Kazuyoshi Katayama admitted that he did not intend to reveal it, just to make an anthology of adventures set in the universe.
 Along with the 13 episodes of season two, Cartoon Network had an option for 26 additional episodes to be written by Konaka, but according to Jason DeMarco, executive producer for season two, the middling ratings and DVD sales in the United States and Japan made any further episodes impossible to be produced.

 Following the closure of Bandai Entertainment by parent company in 2012, Sunrise announced at Otakon 2013 that Sentai Filmworks rescued both seasons of The Big O. On June 20, 2017, Sentai Filmworks released both seasons on Blu-ray.

 Music

 The Big O was scored by Geidai alumnus Toshihiko Sahashi.
 His composition is richly symphonic and classical, with a number of pieces delving into electronica and jazz.
 Chosen because of his "frightening amount of musical knowledge about TV dramas overseas," Sahashi integrates musical homages into the soundtrack.
 The background music draws from film noir, spy films and sci-fi television series like The Twilight Zone.
 The battle themes are reminiscent of Akira Ifukube's compositions for the Godzilla series.

 The first opening theme is the Queen-influenced "Big-O!".
 Composed, arranged and performed by Rui Nagai, the song resembles the theme to the Flash Gordon film.
 The second opening theme is "Respect," composed by Sahashi.
-The track is an homage to the music of Gerry Anderson's UFO, composed by Barry Gray.
+The track is an homage to the music of UFO, composed by Barry Gray.
 In 2007, Rui Nagai composed "Big-O!
 Show Must Go On," a 1960s hard rock piece, for Animax's reruns of the show; this composition replaced the original opening themes for the Blu-Ray release of the series.
 The closing theme is the slow love ballad "And Forever..." written by Chie and composed by Ken Shima.
 The duet is performed by Robbie Danzie and Naoki Takao.

 Along with Sahashi's original compositions, the soundtrack features Chopin's Prelude No. 15 and a jazz saxophone rendition of "Jingle Bells."
 The complete score was released in two volumes by Victor Entertainment.